 - 1 cup cooked pulled pork

-- 1/4 cup BBQ sauce, or to taste
+- ¼ cup BBQ sauce, or to taste

 - 4 eggs

-- 1 tbsp milk
+- 1 tablespoon milk

-Prep all ingredients so the following steps come together more quickly: peel and dice potato, slice onion, etc.
+- Prep all ingredients so the following steps come together more quickly: peel and dice potato, slice onion, etc.

-Once the potatoes and bacon have finished cooking, set aside.
+- Once the potatoes and bacon have finished cooking, set aside.
 Heat pulled pork and BBQ sauce separately if they're not already warm.